Spinal fluid draining out of nose—Causes? Side effects?

 My daughter's friend was having this problem I have never heard of: she had spinal fluid draining out of the nose.
 What causes this?
 Is it serious and what are the side effects from the drainage?

-Effects of the condition are often headaches, dizziness, tinnitus (the feeling of ringing ears), feeling like your ears are clogged, feeling congested or stuffy-headed, feeling nauseous, or having a stiff neck.
-These effects can often be treated by a quick visit to a health care provider.
-One of the more life-threatening effects of cerebrospinal fluid rhinorrhea is the ease with which infection can spread: a microbe or bacterium in your nose or the back of your throat could easily flow into the broken tissue and begin to multiply around the brain or spinal cord.
-This could lead to the potentially serious condition of meningitis, when the tissue around your brain swells.
-A second life-threatening complication from the leak is called tension pneumocephalus — though rare, it’s a condition that occurs when air is pulled into the dura mater and leads to compression of the space around the brain, leading to neurological dysfunction or even death.
+One of the more life-threatening effects of CSF rhinorrhea, however, is the ease with which infection can spread.
+Because of the open tear in the dura mater, microbe or bacterium found in your nose or the back of your throat could easily flow into the broken tissue and begin to multiply around the brain or spinal cord.
+This could lead to the potentially serious condition of meningitis in which the tissue around the brain swells.
+A second life-threatening complication from the leak is called tension pneumocephalus—though rare, it’s a condition that occurs when air is pulled into the dura mater.
+This leads to the space around the brain becoming compressed, resulting in neurological dysfunction or even death.

 Here’s to hoping for a speedy and full recovery for your daughter’s friend.

 Originally published Oct 17, 2014

 Can’t find information on the site about your health concern or issue?